minio/docs/source/operations/monitoring/grafana.rst

 - An existing MinIO deployment with network access to the Prometheus deployment
 - `Grafana installed <https://grafana.com/grafana/download>`__

+.. admonition:: Grafana dashboards use metrics version 2
+   :class: note

+   The MinIO Grafana dashboards are designed for use with :ref:`metrics version 2 <minio-metrics-v2>`.
+   For more about metrics API versions, see :ref:`Metrics and alerts. <minio-metrics-and-alerts>`

 MinIO Grafana Dashboard
 -----------------------